 Tasha’s Cauldron of Everything introduces new early-level ranger abilities and spells, such as Deft Explorer, Favored Foe and Primal Awareness.
 In my opinion, these abilities are way more interesting than the original.
 Therefore, I’m going all in with this build.

 Deft Explorer gives me simple, yet cool, abilities based around exploration.
 Canny (level 1) doubles my proficiency in a Skill of my choice.
 I’m thinking Perception is a good candidate for this ability.
-Roving (level 6) adds 5 feet to my walking speed and grants me climbing and swimming speed equal to my walking speed.
-Finally, Tireless (level 10) can be used to grant me temporary HP equal to 1d8 + Wisdom modifier.
+Roving (level 6) adds 5 feet to my walking speed + climbing and swimming speed.
+Finally, Tireless (level 10) can be used to grant me temporary HP.

 Primal Awareness grants my ranger bonus spells that relate to the land and animals surrounding me, including:

 - Speak with Animals: I can communicate simple ideas with surrounding wildlife or domestic animals.

 - Beast Sense: Concentrate and sense the world through a nearby creature.
 This grants unique abilities like a bird’s eye view or blindsight.